 Summary of ME Course Requirements

-MS non-thesis: 30 credit hours (usually 10 courses) that include 6 hours of applied math; 3 credits are required to be from the Math (MA) department (course starts with ‘MA’ and not be an independent study course), the other 3 credits can be from the approved applied math course listing.
+MS non-thesis: 30 credit hours (usually 10 courses) that include 6 hours of math; 3 credits are required to be from the Math (MA) department (course starts with ‘MA’ and not be an independent study course), the other 3 credits can be from the approved applied math course listing.

 Professional Master’s Program: please see the PMP page